Exam Boards: Edexcel, AQA and OCR

 Individual Learning Plan

 Students studying in the Post-16 GCSE cohort will revise all Year 10 and 11 content within the syllabus and undertake extensive examination practice.
-Students also devise an Individual Learning Plan, in conjunction with their teachers, to help identify the steps required for a higher level of achievement.
+Students also devise a Personal Development Plan, in conjunction with their teachers, to help identify the steps required for a higher level of achievement.

 Additionally, students will undertake several sessions of Supervised Study each week to ensure that they are carrying out sufficient independent learning.
-House Periods are also an integral part of the Post-16 GCSE timetable and students can expect to learn about a myriad of topics, such as democracy and online safety.
+A Personal Development Programme is also an integral part of the Post-16 GCSE timetable and students can expect to learn about a myriad of topics, such as democracy and online safety.

 Assessments & Parent Reporting